EUCLID-code/EUCLID-plasticity/material/README.md

 - "HardIsoLin" indicates a material with "Linear Isotropic Hardening".
 - "HardIsoNonlin" indicates a material with "Nonlinear Isotropic Hardening".
 - "HardMix" indicates a material with "Mixed isotropic and kinematic Hardening".
+- "lib_VEVPHardMixLin" indicates a "ViscoElastic" and "ViscoPlastic" material with "Linear Mixed isotropic and kinematic Hardening".